Next Day Delivery on 1000s of products

 Many modern impact wrenches feature variable speed controls, allowing the operator to adjust torque output depending on the task, which helps improve precision, avoid over-tightening and reduce wear on components.
 Variable speed on an impact wrench is usually controlled by two methods -

-1. The trigger, with the operator pressing lightly for low speed and harder for full speed.
+1. The trigger, with the operator pressing lightly for lower speed and harder for full speed.

 2. Electronic settings on the impact wrench, which enable the operator to select the speed the anvil rotates at.